Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-25-tasking-manager.md

 ![Editing options][]

 #### Edit with JOSM

 Start JOSM before using this link and it will automatically load the existing OSM data into JOSM.

 >  1. 'Enable remote control' needs to be ticked - found under **Edit / Preferences / Remote Control**
->  2. If you have previously installed the plug-in 'continuosDownload' it is best to disable it (untick 'Download OSM Data continuously' under the **File** menu in JOSM.
+>  2. If you have previously installed the plug-in 'continuosDownload' it is best to disable it (untick 'Download OSM Data continuously' under the **File** menu in JOSM).
 >  3. If JOSM does not load the imagary automatically as well, it can normally be found under the **Imagery** menu.
 [More info on imagery here ](/en/josm/more-about-josm/#add-imagery)

 #### iD editor

 Select this to automatically start a new tab or window of your web browser, with existing OSM data loaded.
 The Internet Explorer web browser does not currently support iD and it will load Potlatch 2 instead.
 Your original tab or window with the Task Manager will still be present.

 #### Potlatch 2

 Editor will load in a new window or tab.
-- Potlatch will not automatically display the task bounding box, but you can do so by following this procedure:
+Potlatch will not automatically display the task bounding box, but you can do so by following this procedure:

 1. In the Tasking Manager, select a square and click Start Mapping to lock it
 2. In the Tasking Manager, select Edit with JOSM (if a window appears saying "JOSM remote control did not respond..." just click OK).